Eastonxxz75/scum-airdrop-bot/scum-airdrop-bot/README.md

 # Gneis Co Airdrop Bot

-Unleash tactical chaos on your SCUM server.
+Unleash tactical madness with a button...